-The VIX being a risk-neutral measure, variations could reflect changes in the expected volatility (i.e., uncertainty about future prices) or variations in the price attached by investors to future fluctuations (i.e., risk aversion).
-In order to disentangle the effects on the two components, we re-run the last set of regressions by substituting the VIX with the conditional variance of the stock market and the variance premium estimated by Bekaert and Hoerova (2014) - which sum up to the square of the VIX.
-Results show that, differently than in the case of the credit spread, there is also a significant effect of inflows on uncertainty; however, in line with the previous results, the effect of corporate bond inflows is stronger in terms of reducing equity investors' risk aversion (Table 8, Panels B and C).
+the two components, we re-run the last set of regressions by substituting the VIX with the conditional variance of the stock market and the variance premium estimated by Bekaert and Hoerova (2014) - which sum up to the square of the VIX.
+Results show that, differently than in the case of the credit spread, there is also a significant effect of inflows on uncertainty; however, in line with the previous results, the effect of corporate bond inflows is stronger in terms of reducing equity investors' risk aversion (Table 3, Panels B and C).
 Finally, note that the effects are strongest in the 1999-2007 subperiod, which is consistent with the large increase in GBG flows observed during those years (Figure 2.1).